 Orleans is a cross-platform framework for building robust, scalable distributed applications.
-For information about the latest updates for Orleans, see What's new in Orleans 7.0.
+For information about the latest updates for Orleans, see Migrate from Orleans 3.x to 7.0.

 .NET Upgrade Assistant and CoreWCF

 The .NET Upgrade Assistant now supports upgrading server-side WCF apps to CoreWCF, which is a community-created port of WCF to .NET (Core).
 For more information, see Upgrade a WCF server-side project to use CoreWCF.

 ML.NET now includes a text classification API that that makes it easy to train custom text classification models using the latest state-of-the-art deep learning techniques.
 For more information, see the What's new with AutoML and tooling and Introducing the ML.NET Text Classification API blog posts.